osm-search/Nominatim/docs/admin/Import-and-Update.md

 There are many different ways to update your Nominatim database.
 The following section describes how to keep it up-to-date with Pyosmium.
 For a list of other methods see the output of `./utils/update.php --help`.

+!!! warning
+    If you have configured a flatnode file for the import, then you need to keep this flatnode file around for updates as well.

 #### Installing the newest version of Pyosmium